NativeScript/nativescript-cli/PublicAPI.md

 ```

 ### getAndroidAssetsStructure
-Gives information about the assets structure for Android .The returned object will contain icons, splashBackgrounds and splashCenterImages.
+Gives information about the assets structure for Android.
+The returned object will contain icons, splashBackgrounds and splashCenterImages.
 * Definition:
 ```TypeScript
 /**